Martins Heron: Amenities

 Tesco Martins Heron was opened in the 1980s and was extended in 2008, drastically increasing its size and drawing new customers to the area.
 However this had been an issue that had been addressed by the local residents many times, and it had taken years for Tesco to receive planning permission to go ahead with the build.
 The new store was finished in May 2008.

 Next to Tesco, sits the Martins Heron and The Warren Community Hall.
 This is a small local hall, which has also been refurbished.
 It had an extension built at the start of the new millennium, and now contains the main hall, as well as the annexe hall, cloakrooms and a small waiting area.
 It is mostly used by the local nursery school, as well as the Martins Heron School of Dance, which holds classes most evenings during term time.

 Transport

 Martins Heron railway station serves commuters travelling to London Waterloo and Reading, Berkshire.
 The railway station is small but is staffed during the morning and is equipped with CCTV.
-The station is situated right next to a Tesco supermarket, and indeed was built by the supermarket chain, as a precondition of the supermarket being built.
+The station is situated right next to the Tesco supermarket, and part of the building costs were contributed by the retailer as a precondition of the supermarket being built.